-Note: Space in Category 7 will permit results for only some outcome metrics and few in-process measures to be reported. \Results are not yet available for the HMR service started in the fourth quarter of 2004.
-Lean systems and quality tools such as value stream mapping, Landmark has identified value creation processes as those that add value to the dining experience according to the customer's perspective.
-Mapping ensures that these processes are aligned to contribute to profitability and business success.
-Those that do not necessarily add value from the customer's perspective but are required to support business are considered key support processes.
-Over time, we have identified several processes that did not add value to customers and were not essential to support business, and we have eliminated them from operations.
+Note: Space limitations in Category 7 permit results for only some outcome metrics and few in-process measures to be reported. \Results are not yet available for the HMR service started in the fourth quarter of 2004. did not add value to customers and were not essential to support business, and we have eliminated them from operations.

 Voices information is reviewed annually during strategic planning to determine whether any key new processes are emerging.
 For example, in 2001, after customers indicated that the cleanliness of restrooms affects their overall dining experience, restroom cleaning emerged as a key process.
 Processes also are identified based on the determination of new service lines to be offered during strategic planning.
-For instance, the decisions to enter the catering business in 1998, add take-out service in 2001, and add the Dinner Delivery Service in 2004 required that new processes be designed.
+For instance, the decisions to enter the catering business in 1998, add take-out service in 2001, and add the HMR Dinner Delivery Service in 2004 required that new processes be designed.

 Landmark's processes create value by their effective and efficient design, systematic and consistent execution, and routine evaluation and improvement.
-All processes are designed first to be effective, and then to be efficient, using the fewest possible steps.
+All processes are designed first to be effective and then to be efficient, using the fewest possible steps.
 All processes are monitored using Foodtrak system tools and a systematic process to evaluate effectiveness and efficiency.
 Most key processes are monitored on a daily or even hourly basis, with a few monitored weekly, and all have metrics of effectiveness and efficiency.
 Foodtrak provides daily information on most key metrics.
 Input from customers and other stakeholders is gathered routinely, as described in Category 3, and fed into the processes.
 Landmark continues to be profitable due to its close monitoring of metrics and keen focus on cost containment and productivity, important contributors to the company's business success.